uzakov/lanyon/_posts/2021-09-21-cost-effective-means-of-combatting-domain-phishing.md

 title: Cost-effective means of combating domain phishing.
 ---

-If you ever needed a solution to find and monitor phishing domains related to your company but didn’t have a budget (or didn’t want to spend too much money) for a full scale solution – you are in the right place.
+If you ever needed a solution to find and monitor phishing domains related to your company, but didn’t have a budget (or didn’t want to spend too much money) for a full scale solution – you are in the right place.
 The goal of this post is to talk about combating phishing domains, what actionable and measurable steps you can take, advantages and disadvantages of this setup.

 ### Core functionality: